HerveFrezza-Buet/exam-tp-info/README.md

 ```

 The question tag *mustn't have blank separators*, and the mark is a
 number.
-Indeed, when the corrector annoted student code, s/he will add
+Indeed, when the corrector annotes student code, s/he will
-these pragmas in the student code to evaluate the question, so that
+adds these pragmas in the student code to give a mark to the question,
-collection of marks can be automated.
-Here, in the "answer" section,
+so that collection of marks can be automated.
+Here, in the "answer"
-writing only
+section, writing only

 ```
 #pragma tpinfQ <question-tag>
 ```

-without any mark tells the corrector which tag is required for that
+without any mark is a hint for the corrector telling which question
-specific element of answer.
+tag is required for that specific element of the answer.

+### Building the test archive

+### Correction